Trump To Discuss Coronavirus Amid Growing Crisis, Scrutiny Of His Response

 The money would also be in addition to the $8.3 billion provided by an emergency spending bill Trump signed on March 6.

-President Trump tweeted about the press conference as White House officials continued to negotiate with lawmakers on a bill that could help mitigate the economic impact of the virus.
+Trump tweeted about the press conference as White House officials continued to negotiate with lawmakers on a bill that could help mitigate the economic impact of the virus.

 Watch the press conference live beginning at 3 p.m.
 ET.